My First Spiritual Liaison

 Over the next several years, we traveled to see each other periodically, allowing the core of our spiritual relationship to thrive amid our own traditional romantic relationships and even through marriage (thanks to his understanding wife).
 A few hours after midnight on New Year’s Day 1999, he came to me in a dream, a prelude to the news I would learn later that day: He was driving through the countryside near his home when he was in a fatal car accident.
 He was just 37.
 I had never lost a friend at such a young age, and though I was sad, I experienced his passing not as a break, but as another stage in this unique spiritual relationship.

-Lori Shridhare, a writer based in Cambridge, Massachusetts, is currently working on a longer narrative of this story.
-A regular contributor to Harvard and MIT news publications, she is also a copywriting instructor and marketing consultant for corporations and nonprofits. www.bluemorphmedia.com
+Lori Shridhare, a writer based in Cambridge, Massachusetts, is a regular contributor to Harvard and MIT news publications, and a copywriting instructor and marketing consultant for corporations and nonprofits.

 © Kripalu Center for Yoga & Health.
 All rights reserved.
 To request permission to reprint, please e-mail email@example.com.